fuyubear/mu-feed/README.md

 ![](https://img.shields.io/github/license/mashape/apistatus.svg)

 # mu-feed
-A MangaUpdates RSS feed generator using Next.js.
-Originally created by [TSedlar](https://github.com/TSedlar).
+A MangaUpdates RSS filter using Next.js.
+Originally created by [TSedlar](https://github.com/TSedlar), this fork has a fix that matches series based on their series ID instead of their title.

+This takes the existing [MangaUpdates RSS feed](https://www.mangaupdates.com/rss.php) and filters the RSS to only show specific series from a user list.

-You can self-host this on [Vercel](https://vercel.com) with very little knowledge and use this to generate RSS feeds for [MangaUpdates](https://www.mangaupdates.com/).
+You can self-host this on [Vercel](https://vercel.com) with very little knowledge.

 ## Easy Setup Guide